couchbaselabs/docs-ng/content/couchbase-devguide-2.2/advanced-topics-in-development.markdown

 two together in order to create a time-specific backup; nonetheless your information may still not be 100% complete.

-For more information on backups and restores, see Couchbase Server Manual, "Backup and Restore with Couchbase."
+For more information on backups and restores, see Couchbase Server Manual's section: <a href=http://docs.couchbase.com/couchbase-manual-2.2/#couchbase-backup-restore>Backup and Restore</a>.

 <a id="cb-handling-failover"></a>